sdukda/somar_db/docs/08_methods.md

 ## 08_methods.md
-## Autoimmune Somatic Variant Portal - Methods
+## Somatic Mutation in Autoimmune Disease Repository (SOMAR) - Methods

 ## 8. Methods
 ## 8.1 Study Design and System Overview

-Autoimmune Somatic Variants Portal was developed as a literature-curated relational database designed to catalogue and organise somatic driver variants reported in the published papers on autoimmune and inflammatory diseases.
+Somatic Mutation in Autoimmune Disease Repository (SOMAR) was developed as a literature-curated relational database designed to catalogue and organise somatic driver variants reported in the published papers on autoimmune and inflammatory diseases.
 The system integrates manually curated variant data from peer-reviewed publications with structured metadata, genomic coordinate normalisation, and a web-based query interface.

 The portal was implemented using:
 -	MySQL (relational database backend)